dizukl/UKL-DIZApps/README.md

 The app web service listens to HTTP requests locally (localhost; 127.0.0.1) at the port defined in dizapp01.conf (default: 8071).
 It listens to HTTPS requests at the port given in the Nginx config in the separate nginx subdirectory (default: 8070).

 #### Using the app with a web browser
-In Workstation mode (see the configuration section), after starting the server engine, the default webbrowser of the current user is called with the start page of the app.
+In Workstation mode (see the configuration section), after starting the server engine the app automatically calls the start page of the app using the default webbrowser.

 For opening the start page manually, point your web browser to
 - [http://localhost:8071](http://localhost:8071) or